Plastic Surgery Specialist

-The successful applicant will join a well-established and dynamic team of 8 SMO and three MOSS.
+The successful applicant will join a well-established and dynamic team of six SMO and four MOSS.

 We invite applications to the position of Specialist Plastic Surgeon at Waikato Hospital, Hamilton.
 The team of existing SMOs are looking to expand the department to fit with projected service requirements, and welcome applications from those eligible for vocational registration in the specialty.
 All sub-specialty interests will be considered.
 This is a full-time or near-full-time position.

 Waikato Hospital is a tertiary referral and teaching centre providing a wide range of plastic services including Head and neck ablative, reconstructive surgery, cleft palate and burns for the Midland Region (860,000 people).
 The department supports 5 regional secondary care and four satellite hospitals.

 Desirable experience includes head & neck ablative & reconstructive surgery, plus applicants with an interest in leadership roles.

 Whakamana – Give and earn respect

 Whakaronga – Listen to me; Talk to me

 Kotahitanga – Stronger together

 It is not very often something happens that is big; like, really big.
 Big to the point that it will touch the lives of every single person in the country.
 That is what we are talking about here.
 The provision of Health in Aotearoa New Zealand, and how its run is about to change in a big way.